Episiotomy Explained: Types, Procedure, and Recovery

 1. Infection: The surgical cut may become infected, leading to delayed healing and increased discomfort.

-2. Increased pain: Some women experience prolonged pain or discomfort at the incision site, which can hinder recovery.
+2. Increased pain: Some women experience prolonged pain or discomfort at the incision site, which can slow recovery.

-3. Scarring or complications: In rare cases, improper healing may result in excessive scarring or complications, such as difficulty with future deliveries.
+3. Scarring or complications: In rare cases, improper healing may result in excessive scarring or complications, including difficulty with future deliveries.

-Discuss any concerns with your healthcare provider to guarantee you’re prepared and informed about your recovery process.
+Talk through any concerns with your healthcare provider so you feel prepared going into the recovery process.

 Alternatives to Episiotomy